Agreement in principle (AIP)

 If you go into arrears, it means you have 'defaulted' at least once on your mortgage repayments, ie you have missed a month's payment.
 Contact your lender as soon as possible if you think you may go into arrears.

 A type of mortgage set-up fee.

 An adviser who can help you arrange a mortgage.
 Be aware that some brokers will get paid more commission for recommending certain deals than others; also, some of the best mortgage deals are only available if you apply directly.

 - Which?
-Mortgage Advisers is a whole-of-market broker that will look at every available deal and tell you the best one for your circumstances.
-The team are paid salaries rather than commission, so you can rest assured that they will only ever recommend the best deal for you.
-Call 0800 197 8461 for a free consultation
+Mortgage Advisers is a whole-of-market broker that will look at every available deal and find the best one for your circumstances.
+Call 0800 197 8461 for a free consultation.

 Insurance that covers you for damage to the structure of your home.
 A lender will require you to have this in place when you take out a mortgage.
 Read more on buildings insurance.

 A buy-to-let property is bought with the sole intention of letting it to tenants.
 Most mortgage lenders offer special buy-to-let mortgage deals for this purpose.

 The amount of money you borrow to buy a property.